rafyzg/scrapy-requests/README.md

 # scrapy-requests
-Scrapy middleware to handle javascript pages using requests-html

-# scrapy-requests
 Scrapy middleware to handle javascript pages using requests-html.

 requests-html uses pyppeteer to load javascript pages, and handles user-agent specification for you.